-Note that this has dependence on the PT dataset size as the probabilities $\mathbb{P}$ are taken over the empirical distribution induced by the dataset $\mat X_\PT$ and graph $G_\PT$ inherent in local consistency --- if $\mat X_\PT$ is too small, these empirical distributions will be poor proxies for the true distribution and this property will not hold as cleanly.
-However, once saturation is reached it will not improve beyond this fixed upper bound relating to task correlation.
+With Local consistency found, a simple application of Theorem~\ref{thm:nn_acc_to_LC} completes the proof. \end{proof} Note that this has a dependence on the PT dataset size as the probabilities $\mathbb{P}$ are taken over the empirical distribution induced by the dataset $\mat X_\PT$ and graph $G_\PT$ inherent in local consistency --- if $\mat X_\PT$ is too small, these empirical distributions will be poor proxies for the true distribution and this bound will not hold tightly.
+However, once saturation is reached, it will not improve beyond this fixed upper bound relating to task correlation.

-\xhdr{Finding 3.
-In contrast, manifold nearest neighbor representations yields nearest-neighbor FT performance that converges to optimality} \\ Finding 3 is formally described in Theorem~\ref{thm:finding_3}.